Utah Trails Forum

 Through workshops, dialog, and networking opportunities, the Utah Trails Forum shares best practices, promotes local organizations, and offers guidance.
 It is a unifying network that develops and supports access to safe and sustainable trails throughout the state.

-Vision: Inspire and facilitate quality trails, community connections, and lifelong adventure
+Vision: Inspire and facilitate quality trails, community connections and lifelong adventure.

-Mission: This initiative advances trail access, quality, and stewardship through collaboration, education, and technical support.
+Mission: This initiative advances trail access, quality, and stewardship through collaboration, education and technical support.

-Mentorship Pilot Program
+Mentorship Program

 Creating individual connections between experienced mentors and motivated mentees to further the UTF mission of advancing trail access, quality, and stewardship through collaboration, education, and technical support.